hindu-comm/weblogs/manasataramgini/2006/09/2006-09-05_iconography-of-varahamihira.md

 gods through idols.
 In the same breadth he introduces some of the best known trigonometric formulae like (sinx)^2 + (cosx)^2 = 1; the double angle expansions like cos2\*x=1-2\*(sinx)^2; the factorial and its relationship to combinations, as well as the basics of Hindu iconography.
-Thus, it is not suprising when we find trigonometry mensuration and agamic issues pertain to idols being linked even the works of the later day nambUtiri mathematician and tAntrika Chennas Narayanan Nambutiripad.
+Thus, it is not suprising when we find trigonometry mensuration and agamic issues pertain to idols being linked even the works of the later day nambUtiri mathematician and tAntrikaChennas Narayanan Nambutiripad.

 In his bR^ihat saMhitA he gives a succinct section on construction of